SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2023/java-8-support.md

 [over a year ago](https://endoflife.date/java).
 In addition, a [bug](https://github.com/SeleniumHQ/selenium/issues/9528) while using a third party Java 8 HTTP client motivated us to [implement a Java 11 HTTP client](blog/2022/using-java11-httpclient/).
-Finally, although Selenium have very few dependencies we cannot rely on these supporting Java 8 forever.
+Finally, although Selenium has very few dependencies we cannot rely on these supporting Java 8 forever.

 Our new minimum version will be Java 11.
 September 30, 2023 is also the end of